 Lunch is a must at Timboon Railway Shed Distillery

 Enjoy Warrnambool’s captivating position, nestled into the rising contour of Victoria’s south-west coast amid green dairying country and overlooking the deep blue of the Southern Ocean

 Tower Hill, just to the west of Warrnambool, is one of the most fascinating geological formations in Victoria.
 It has an important place in local Aboriginal culture and it is teeming with wildlife, you’re almost guaranteed to see the local emus.

 Tower Hill is an enormous volcanic crater rimmed by beds of volcanic ash.
-The inside of the crater, and the island-hills are now a wildlife reserve and there are substantial populations of native birds and wildlife.
+The inside of the crater and the island hills are now a wildlife reserve and there are substantial populations of native birds and animals.
 It’s easy to see koalas, kangaroos, emus and much more.

 Continue along the Princess Highway to the township of Port Fairy.
 Uncover history in every corner of this charming fishing village at the end of the Great Ocean Road.

 Spend your morning following one of the historic walking trails and discover charming, fully restored white-washed cottages built by whalers and seamen beside Georgian-style merchants’ homes and grand public buildings.
 Visit the Port Fairy Visitor Information Centre for all the information on one of these historic walks.
 With more than 50 buildings classified by the National Trust and many fine examples of 1800s architecture Port Fairy is the perfect holiday spot for history buffs.

 Enjoy Lunch, soaking up the ambience of Port Fairy before heading home.